Hiring a Fundraising Consultant: 5+ Steps and Best Firms

 Services Offered:

 • Feasibility Studies: An Averill Fundraising Solutions feasibility and planning study will help your organization identify whether you’re ready to dive into a capital campaign.
-Their team will assess your organization’s capacity, test your case for support, and determine whether your major supporters are ready to back you.
+Their team will assess your organization’s capacity, test your case for support, and determine whether your major donors are ready to support you.

-• Capital Campaign Planning: This consulting firm will ensure you have a customized solution and management plan for your next capital campaign, empowering you to reach the goals you’re aiming for.
+• Capital Campaign Planning: This fundraising consulting firm will ensure you have a customized solution and management plan for your next capital campaign, empowering you to reach your goals.

-• Executive Search: From recruiting to onboarding, Averill Fundraising Solutions can also help you find talented Chief Development Officers that will fit into your organization and contribute to your success.
+• Executive Search: From recruiting to onboarding, Averill Fundraising Solutions can also help you find talented Chief Development Officers who will fit into your organization and contribute to your success.

 Why This Fundraising Consulting Firm Made Our List:

-Averill Fundraising Solutions has helped nonprofits raise a combined $3,000,000,000 over the years, and they bring a determination for success to every project they take on.
-With their all-in, hands-on approach, they can help you reach your goals, too, no matter your sector.
+Averill Fundraising Solutions has helped nonprofits raise a combined $3 billion over the years, and they bring a drive to succeed to every project they take on.
+With their hands-on approach, they can help you reach your goals too, no matter your sector.

 Next on our list of recommended fundraising consultants is Marc Pitman.